6 Chobe Safari Lodges for Your Botswana Expedition

 – Cultural tours

-– Explore one of the most ancient baobab trees, known as the ‘Tree of Life’
+– Visit one of the oldest baobab trees, known as the ‘Tree of Life’

 Highlights: